RitamPatra76/Piano_Cam/README.md

 # Piano_Cam

 ## Overview
 The **Piano Cam** is an interactive application that allows users to play a virtual piano using hand gestures captured via a webcam.
-Leveraging **MediaPipe Hands** for hand tracking and **OpenCV** for real-time video processing, this project transforms your hand movements into piano notes.
+Leveraging **MediaPipe Hands** for hand tracking and **OpenCV** for real-time video processing, this project transforms your hand movements into piano notes `(Which I have already created and stored in the same directory)`.
 Each key on the virtual piano corresponds to a specific note, and when your hand touches a key, the corresponding sound is played using **Pygame**.

 This project is a fun and innovative way to explore the intersection of computer vision, machine learning, and music.
 It’s perfect for beginners and enthusiasts interested in AI, computer vision, or music technology.